 Whether your wedding theme is traditional, vintage, boho or cottage garden, there’s no doubt that the flowers you choose bring life, beauty, colour and fragrance to your special day.
-But with so many beautiful blooms out there, it can be tricky to choose!
+But with so many beautiful blooms out there, it can be tricky to choose (but of course your florist can help and advise in this respect, that’s what we do best!).

 The Language of Flowers (or Floriography) dates back to the Victorian era, with writers and scholars applying meaning to different flora.
 Choosing flowers based on their history and symbolism is a special way to add even more sentiment to your day.

-With this in mind, I’ve selected my top floral options to make a wedding bouquet personal to you and your beau.
+With this in mind, I’ve selected some floral options to make a wedding bouquet personal to you and your beau.

 Beautiful, bold anemones come in a huge range of colours.
 As a family, they represent expectation and anticipation — fitting emotions for a wedding day!